 Cape Town is a very touristy and organized city, so there is a variety of accommodation that suits to all styles, but there are some particularities in relation to some locations.

 Some neighborhood options are: Gardens, Sea Point, Waterfront and, of course, the city center.

-And if you want to feel a bit of how was my trip to Cape Town like, check it out these highlights saved on our Instagram!
+And if you want to feel a bit of how my trip to Cape Town was like, check these highlights saved on our Instagram!